Administration and Development

 Elissa Ronquillo, Employment Assistant, Volunteer Coordinator – Elissa joined Career Collaborative in December of 2013.
 Prior to relocating to the East Coast, she interned at the National Council of La Raza-a large Hispanic civil rights organization in Los Angles, California, where she was introduced to Workforce Development.
 Soon after, she worked at a free healthcare clinic as an intern for a women’s empowerment workshop in Costa Rica.
 Elissa is originally from Southern California and a sports enthusiast.
 She graduated from Scripps College in Claremont, CA with a BA in Politics and International Relations, and a minor in Hispanic Studies.
 Back to top.

-Lauren Tracey, Career Coach – Lauren Tracey comes to Career Collaborative from Brooklyn, NY.
+Lauren Tracey, Senior Career Coach – Lauren Tracey comes to Career Collaborative from Brooklyn, NY.
 She earned a B.S. in Business Administration from Boston University.
 With a background in business management she has developed her ability over the past five years to understand the employer’s point of view.
 Lauren brings this experience to Career Collaborative by helping our clients understand how business works through the employer’s point of view.
 She has a passion for highlighting the strengths of others and encouraging individuals to achieve their career goals.
 Lauren is committed to Career Collaborative’s mission and eager to help empower individuals to find success for a lifetime.
 Back to top.

 Administration and Development